-Employment Agreement with Dr. Dolev Rafaeli
+Employment Agreement with Dr. Doley Rafaeli

 On March 30, 2018, the Company executed an employment agreement with Dr. Rafaeli.
-The term of the employment agreement commenced on April 10, 2018 until the third anniversary of the closing under the Accelmed-led investment, which term is automatically renewed for one year unless either party provides 60 days' notice prior to the end of the then current term.
+On February 24, 2020, the Company and Dr. Rafaeli entered into a Separation Agreement and Release terminating Dr. Rafaeli's employment.
+The term of his original employment agreement commenced on April 10, 2018 until the third anniversary of the closing under the Accelmedled investment, which term provided for automatic renewal for one year unless either party provides 60 days' notice prior to the end of the then current term.
 Dr. Rafaeli's employment with the Company would have terminated if the Accelmed-led investment had terminated prior to closing for any reason.

-Dr. Rafaeli's base salary is \$400 thousand per year, and he is entitled to bonus compensation based upon the achievement of earnings targets.
+Dr. Rafaeli's base salary was \$400 thousand per year, and he is entitled to bonus compensation based upon the achievement of earnings targets.
 Dr. Rafaeli was awarded stock options under the Company's 2016 Omnibus Incentive Plan equal to 7.5% of the Company's equity on a fully diluted basis as of immediately following the closing of the Accelmed-led investment.
 The options were awarded as follows: (i) stock options exercisable for 1,557,628 shares of the Company's common stock were granted on March 30, 2018, at an exercise price of \$1.12; and (ii) the balance of the stock options were awarded upon approval by the Company's stockholders of the Accelmed-led investment and the transactions contemplated thereby at the special meeting of stockholders, and the exercise price was equal to the closing trading price of the Company's shares of common stock on Nasdaq on the day of the special meeting.
 The shares of common stock purchasable upon exercise of the stock options are subject to certain transferability restrictions under the employment agreement and fully vest upon a change of control.
 The employment agreement also contains provisions for fringe benefits, reimbursement of expenses, nomination for election to the Board, indemnification, vacation, confidentiality, assignment of certain inventions and other intellectual property, covenant not to compete and payments of a lump sum payment equal to base salary over the initial term upon termination, depending upon the type of termination.